dominant-strategies/quai-docusaurus/docs/participate/node/start-a-node.md

 #### Go v1.21.0+

-Ubuntu Snap Install (_snap is not default installed on all Linux Distros_):
+Ubuntu Snap Install (_snap is not default installed on all Linux distros_):

 ```shell
 # install snapd if you don't have it already